-While not required for admission, if you plan to attend the PhD program as a full-time funded student, you are strongly encouraged to submit GRE scores with your application, since some funding sources require current GRE scores (less than five years old) in order for students to be eligible.
-Applicants must submit GRE scores to SOPHAS using the following designation DI Code 0167.
+GRE scores are not required for admission, however, if you plan to attend the PhD program as a full-time funded student, you are strongly encouraged to submit them with your application, since some funding sources require current GRE scores (less than five years old) in order for students to be eligible.
+Applicants must submit GRE scores to SOPHAS using the following designation DI Code: 0167.